robertdavidgraham/masscan/README.md

 The project contains a built-in self-test:

+	$ make regress
-	$ masscan --selftest
+	masscan --selftest
 	selftest: success!

-If the self-test succeeds, you'll get a simple success message, and the program returns the value of 0 if you want to script it.
-Otherwise, it'll print an error message indicating which module failed, and return a 1 as the code.
+If the self-test fails, the program returns an exit code of '1' and an error message particular to which module and subtest failed.

 The regression test is completely offline: it doesn't send any packets.
 It's just testing the invidual units within the program.
 I plan to create